jpfulton/blog/content/blog/2023-07-09-gatsby-og-images/index.md

 ## Add a Default Open Graph Image

-My objective was to ensure that _all pages_ in the site have an open graph image associated with them which may be overriden at the page level.
+My objective was to ensure that _all pages_ in the site have an open graph image associated with them which may be overridden at the page level.
 To accomplish this, the first step was to modify the `seo.js` component.

 ### Modify the SEO.js Component's GraphQL Static Query